QU4SIMOTO/sqlite_boiler/README.md

-# Simple sqlite base boiler plate
+# Simple sqlite base boilerplate
+Used as boilerplate to teach sql queries in python